How to choose where to retire in southern Ontario

 As people move into their 60s and 70s they start to think about where to relax and enjoy their retirement.
 Southern Ontario offers a plethora of cities that offer both natural beauty and modern conveniences for retirees.
 Here are some of the best places for an elderly person to retire in one of the many excellent Ontario retirement communities.

-Aspira Cedar Crossing located right in the heart of Simcoe offers flexible retirement options in this picturesque community.
+Aspira Cedar Crossing located right in the heart of Simcoe offers flexible retirement living options in this picturesque community.

 This is a favored destination for retirees owing to its excellent standard of living.
 It boasts stunning beaches, picturesque parks, and a downtown core full of history with a range of restaurants and shopping options.
 Some of the noteworthy parks in Whitby include the Lynde Shores Conservation Area and Heber Down Conservation Area.
 Attractions in Whitby that are worth visiting include the Station Gallery, and the Whitby Public Library.